michael-borck/cloudcore/docs/policies/data_protection.md

 ---
-title: Data Protection
-categories:
-      - "Data Security"
+title: "Data Protection"
-      - "Compliance"
-      - "Encryption Standards"
+categories: ["Data Security", "Compliance", "Encryption Standards"]
 ---

 CloudCore takes the confidentiality and integrity of its customer data very